j-yarbrough/j-yarbrough.github.io/readme.md

 ``<aria-live>``

-No attributesm but ``hasarialive`` must be set to true on the page's front matter for this to work.
+No attributes, but ``hasarialive`` must be set to true on the page's front matter for this to work.

 ### Figure caption